 If you want to use public transport, an easy way to find the best route is to use Google Maps.
 Find the directions from your starting point to the destination, and click on transit.
 It will then show you the public transport options.

 Charleston is a high tech city, and you can find incredible care and treatment in both private and public hospitals in Charleston.
 Clinics with separate services are also available.
 All the hospitals have 24/7 emergency and departments to treat every kind of illness:

-- Weather: The winter weather in Charleston (South Carolina) will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Charleston (South Carolina) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.